Information Technology

 -

 IT programs vary in length.
-Some are more robust, so you graduate with a broader IT skill set, while others are more specialized.
-IT certificate programs can take as few as 31 weeks (or as few as 8 months) to complete, while an Associate Degree program may take as few as 61 weeks (or as few as 15 months) to complete.
+Some are more robust, so you graduate with broader IT skills, while others are more specialized.
+The Information Technology certificate programs at SJVC can take as few as 31 weeks (or as few as 8 months) to complete, while the Information Technology Associate degree may take as few as 61 weeks (or as few as 15 months) to complete.

 -

-That depends on the job requirements.
-According to the BLS, some jobs may require a Certificate, while others may require an IT degree like an Associate Degree or Bachelor’s Degree.2
+That depends on the IT job requirements.
+According to the BLS, some jobs may require a IT Certificate, while others may require an IT degree like an associate degree or bachelor’s degree.2

 -